 Write expressions so that the same effects will occur under any order of evaluation that C++ permits since side effects can be dependent on an implementation specific order of evaluation.

-Do not overload logical operators (&& and ||), as these overloaded versions will not short-circuit.
+Avoid overloading logical operators (&& and ||), as these overloaded versions will not short-circuit.

 Ensure that ++, --, @= are used as solitary items in a statement.